 art of Rudy Rotter and make it accessible.

-The work is being triaged to provide a clearer view of its
+is being curated to provide a clearer view of Rudy's

-value.
-The selected art, when seen in its breadth and quality, is an important
+production.
+The art, when seen in its breadth and quality, is an important

 part of the American self-taught genre.